OmniChannel

 Is a DSP the same as an ad server?

-No. A DSP buys ad impressions through real-time auctions.
-An ad server delivers and tracks ads after the buying decision is made.
+No. A DSP buys ad impressions through real-time auctions across open exchanges and private marketplaces.
+An ad server delivers and tracks those ads after the buying decision is made.
 They serve different functions and work best when used together.

 Do advertisers need both a DSP and an ad server?

 Most full-funnel advertisers benefit from both.
 The DSP handles programmatic audience reach and performance optimization.
 The ad server handles delivery accountability and independent measurement.
-Campaigns mixing direct-bought inventory with programmatic buys require both tools.
+Campaigns mixing direct-bought inventory with programmatic buys require both tools to maintain reporting integrity.

 What does an ad server do that a DSP cannot?

 An ad server manages guaranteed delivery against direct deals, controls deterministic creative rotation, enforces competitive separation, and provides independent third-party delivery verification.
-DSPs are not built for these functions, particularly in CTV pod management and guaranteed direct deal environments.
+In CTV environments specifically, ad servers handle pod management and non-skippable format enforcement in ways that auction-based bidding logic cannot replicate.

 What does a DSP do that an ad server cannot?

-A DSP discovers and buys audience-matched impressions across open exchanges, private marketplaces, and programmatic guaranteed structures through real-time bidding.
+A DSP discovers and buys audience-matched impressions through real-time bidding across open exchanges, private marketplaces, and programmatic guaranteed structures.
 It optimizes bids toward performance goals using machine learning.
 Ad servers do not access or bid on new inventory.
+They manage what has already been arranged.

 Table of Contents